-Aboriginal Child and Youth Mental Health Graduate Certificate
+Indigenous Child and Youth Mental Health Graduate Certificate

-The Certificate is designed for students who seek to practice in the area of Aboriginal child and youth mental health with a focus on working in northern and remote communities.
-In particular, this Certificate will provide the education and skills necessary to work with children and youth who are experiencing significant mental health issues or are at high risk.
+The Certificate is designed for students who seek to practice in the area of Indigenous child and youth mental health in northern and remote communities, with a focus on working with children and youth who are experiencing significant mental health issues or who are at high risk.
 The certificate consists of 18 credit hours of 600-level course work.

-The Aboriginal Child and Youth Mental Health Graduate Certificate program is open to Bachelor of Social Work and Bachelor of Child and Youth Care graduates.
+The Indigenous Child and Youth Mental Health Graduate Certificate program is open to Bachelor of Social Work and Bachelor of Child and Youth Care graduates.
 Those with related Bachelor-level degrees may also be eligible to apply, subject to the approval of the Chair of the School of Social Work.
 Those with a Master of Social Work or related Master's-level degree are also eligible to apply.